-CS-01W/CS-03 STEERING CONSOLE INSTALLATION
+CS-03 STEERING CONSOLE INSTALLATION

-- Align holes on the bottom of steering console with holes on the deck. - Fix steering console to the deck by means of bolts M825 and toothed lock washer (fig. 9). - Attach steering system cable in accordance with its own installation (manual). - Tighten all the bolts and nuts.
+- Align holes on the bottom of steering console with holes on the deck. - Fix steering console to the deck by means of bolts M825 and toothed lock washer (see fig. 7). - Attach steering system cable in accordance with its own installation (manual). - Replace and fix overhead part of the steering console by means of washers and nuts M8 from complete set. - Tighten all the bolts and nuts.

-Fig. 9.
-Installation of steering console CS-01W/CS-03.
+Fig. 7.
+Installation of steering console CS-03.

-TO AVOID THE WATER PENETRATION INTO THE CONSOLE AND HULL INNER LAYERS, PLEASE, TIGHT ALL THE HOLE FREE SPACE WITH ANY WATER-RESISTANT FILLER.
+TO AVIOD THE WATER PENETRATION INTO THE CONSOLE AND HULL INNER LAYERS, PLEASE, TIGHT ALL THE HOLE FREE SPACE WITH ANY WATER-RESISTANT FILLER.